xzYue/odoo/doc/howtos/website.rst

 The templates iterates (``t-foreach``) on all the teachers (passed through the *template context*), and prints each teacher in its own paragraph.

-Finally restart Odoo and update the module's data (to install the template) by going to :menuselection:`Settings --> Modules --> Local Modules --> Academy` and clicking :guilabel:`Upgrade`.
+Finally restart Modoo and update the module's data (to install the template) by going to :menuselection:`Settings --> Modules --> Local Modules --> Academy` and clicking :guilabel:`Upgrade`.

 .. tip::

-    Alternatively, Odoo can be restarted :option:`and update modules at the same time<odoo.py -u>`:
+    Alternatively, Modoo can be restarted :option:`and update modules at the same time<modoo.py -u>`:

     .. code-block:: console

-        $ odoo.py --addons-path addons,my-modules -d academy -u academy
+        $ modoo.py --addons-path addons,my-modules -d academy -u academy

 Going to http://localhost:8069/academy/academy/ should now result in:

 .. image:: website/basic-list.png

-Storing data in Odoo
+Storing data in Modoo
 ====================

-:ref:`Odoo models <reference/orm/model>` map to database tables.
+:ref:`Modoo models <reference/orm/model>` map to database tables.

 In the previous section we just displayed a list of string entered statically in the Python code.
 This doesn't allow modifications and persistent storage